 Primary Causes of Loss of Appetite in Dogs

 The true cause of your dog’s appetite loss can be determined by your veterinarian.
 Before finding a canine appetite stimulant, it helps to pinpoint the exact cause.
+Depending on your dog, there can be be less serious conditions that may cause your dog to lose his appetite, but there are also a variety of reasons that may be more serious.
 Any of these conditions can cause dogs to stop eating for extended periods of time:

 - Serious illness – cancer, diabetes, intestinal worms, renal failure